A Synthetic Roman Space Telescope High-Latitude Time-Domain Survey: Supernovae in the Deep Field: Analysis Examples

 Figure \ref{fig:example_image} shows one of our images, where we have highlighted objects detected by Source Extractor.
 We use default parameters for Source Extractor on our images except for the detection threshold (which is different between single images and coadds).

 Using the images, we can also compare the S/N of point sources in the image to the S/N used in SNANA for catalog-level simulations.
-We use Source Extractor to obtain the S/N for stars in the images by taking the inverse of the root-mean-square (RMS) uncertainty in magnitude for each star using a 5\,pixel aperture.
-We measure S/N for stars because they are more numerous than the SNe and are not transient, and the contribution predicted in SNANA from galaxy noise of the SN is on average $<10\%$; this is satisfactory for this particular analysis as both stars and SNe are injected/modeled as point sources in the images.
+We use Source Extractor to obtain the S/N for stars in the images by taking the inverse of the root-mean-square (RMS) uncertainty in magnitude for each star using a 5\,pixel aperture diameter.
+We measure S/N for stars because they are more numerous than the \SNe{} and are not transient.
+However, because this does not include the contribution of galaxy noise, which is accounted for in the SNANA simulations, we add an approximate model as predicted by SNANA for a self-consistent comparison (on the level of 4 mmag).
 The results of the comparison are shown for $Y$-band images in Figure \ref{fig:SNR}.
-We find generally good agreement in S/N between the images and catalog-level simulation, although at brighter magnitudes the image simulations have increasingly higher S/N compared to the catalog-level simulation.
-Investigation of this discrepancy will be left for future work.
+We find good agreement in S/N between the images and catalog-level simulation across the entire magnitude range.